 What You Can Do To Be Prepared

-Any trip to the vet can be stressful, but the tension of emergency situations is even higher.
+Any trip to the vet can be stressful, but the stress of an emergency situation is even higher.
 Preparing in advance will allow you to focus all your attention on your pet when they need you most.

 Medical Records

 Unlike your regular vet, an emergency veterinarian won’t know your pet’s medical history or have access to her records.
-Luckily, Honey is a healthy pup and I didn’t have a long list of medications or conditions to remember!
 If your pet is healthy, it might be sufficient to create a note on your phone with the dates of her vaccinations and any medications and dosages.

 First Aid Kit